gustavostz/kindle-flashcards/README.md

 Words and contexts are extracted from your Kindle's `vocab.db` file, allowing GPT to create targeted, effective flashcards.

+If you find this project helpful, please consider giving it a ⭐️ on GitHub.
+Your support is greatly appreciated and it helps keep the project alive and evolving!

 ## Features
 - **Kindle Vocabulary Extraction**: Seamlessly pull words and contexts from your Kindle's `vocab.db`.
 - **GPT-Powered Flashcard Generation**: Utilize GPT's advanced capabilities for personalized flashcard creation.